Scarabol/rock-raiders-web/README.md

 - make game pausable and actually pause in escape screen (also fixes elapsed game time)
 - GunStation mesh not loaded correctly missing turret part
+- Surface discovery has very bad performance
+- Teleport up for docks turning water into land (test with level 11)
+- Power path of docks is showing on water surface in level 11
+- ObjectListLoader throwing errors in Level 11

 ### Nice to have